What Is a Qualitative Organizational Leadership – Ministry Doctorate Program?

 Deepen your Christian faith while pursuing academic excellence with a doctorate in Christian ministry.
 This program is designed specifically for aspiring and active church leaders who are interested in growing their leadership skills.

 Study Ethical Leadership and Social Responsibility

-You can earn your doctorate in Christian ministry online at GCU.
+You can earn your doctorate in Christian ministry online at Grand Canyon University (GCU).
 Our intuitive learning platform is designed for optimal collaboration among learners, their peers and faculty members.
 Benefit from reflecting on the diverse perspectives of peers as you learn from instructors who are fully qualified experts in their fields.
 Progress through an intensive curriculum designed to provide foundational knowledge in biblical stewardship and practical skills for leadership roles.
 A total of 60 credits and a dissertation are required for completion.
 Most online courses are eight weeks in length.

 During this rigorous academic program, learners will take many stimulating courses, including the following:

 - Trends and Issues in Christian Ministry